-• deferring, reducing or eliminating future cash dividends;

-- reducing or delaying capital expenditures or restructuring activities; - reducing or delaying research and development efforts; - selling assets; - deferring or refraining from pursuing certain strategic initiatives and acquisitions; - refinancing our indebtedness; and - seeking additional funding.
+- deferring, reducing or eliminating future cash dividends; - reducing or delaying capital expenditures or restructuring activities; - reducing or delaying research and development efforts; - selling assets; - deferring or refraining from pursuing certain strategic initiatives and acquisitions; - refinancing our indebtedness; and - seeking additional funding.

-We cannot assure you that our business will generate sufficient cash flow from operations, or that future borrowings will be available to us under our revolving credit facility in amounts sufficient to enable us to pay the principal and interest on our indebtedness, or to fund our other liquidity needs.
-We may need to refinance all or a portion of our indebtedness on or before maturity.
-We cannot assure you that we will be able to refinance any of our indebtedness on commercially reasonable terms or at all.
+We cannot assure you that, if material adverse developments in our business, liquidity or capital requirements should occur, our business will generate sufficient cash flow from operations, or that future borrowings will be available to us under our revolving credit facility in amounts sufficient to enable us to pay the principal and interest on our indebtedness, or to fund our other liquidity needs.
+In addition, if we default on any of our indebtedness, or breach any financial covenant in our revolving credit facility, our business could be adversely affected.